Purpose of this article

 Analytics Portal → Portfolio → Scores

-Key points to understand
+Key points to understand:

-- GRESB scores are calculated and displayed at the portfolio level
+- GRESB scores are calculated and displayed at the portfolio level — assets are not individually scored

-- Bar charts at the top of the dashboard help identify:
+- Bar charts at the top of the dashboard help identify assets with no valid efficiency measure

-- RA3, RA4, and RA5 data is automatically included in the GRESB Asset spreadsheet
+- RA3, RA4, and RA5 data is automatically included in the GRESB Asset Spreadsheet

 - Evidence and comments entered at asset level support audit readiness